Updated: Jan 24

 Middle-class fueled demand led to increased food and protein production

-Arable land is expected to decrease from half an acre per person today to less than one-third of an acre per person by 2050 – which implies that production yield needs to be increased and agro chemicals play a critical role in such productivity improvement
+Arable land is expected to decrease from half an acre per person today to less than one-third of an acre per person by 2050 – which implies that production yield needs to be increased and agrochemicals play a critical role in such productivity improvement

-The Company has a strong pipeline of formulation filings which can provide 15-20% annual revenue growth in the next few years with stable EBITDA margins.
+The Company has a strong pipeline of formulation filings that can provide 15-20% annual revenue growth in the next few years with stable EBITDA margins.
 In the near term, Sharda Cropchem faces the following challenges:

 European business could get affected by Ukraine – Russia conflict

 Disruption in the supply chain (freight containers) and production issues due to the recent COVID surge in China

 The promoters and the management have rich experience in agrochemicals and are technically qualified.

 Ramprakash Bubna is the Chairman and Managing Director.
 He holds a Bachelor’s Degree in Technology in Chemical Engineering from IIT, Bombay.
 He has over 53 years of experience in chemicals, agrochemicals, and related businesses.
 He is responsible for the Company’s overall business operations and strategy.

 Strengths (Why invest in Sharda Cropchem?)